-Students in Year 7 are now given the opportunity to study Computing and will complete a programme of lessons summarised below:
+Students in Year 7 are now given the opportunity to study computer use and will complete a programme of lessons summarised below:

-Students only complete computing in Year 7 and will then have the option of taking this subject at GCSE should they wish.
+Students only complete computing in Year 7 and may have the option of taking this subject at GCSE should they wish.

 |Key Stage 4|

-Computer Science GCSE will, above all else, be relevant to the modern and changing world of computer science.
-Computer Science is a practical subject where learners can apply the knowledge and skills learned in the classroom to real-world problems.
-It is an intensely creative subject that involves invention and excitement.
-Our Computer Science GCSE will value computational thinking, helping learners to develop the skills to solve problems and design systems that do so.
-These skills will be the best preparation for learners who want to go on to study Computer Science at AS or A Level and beyond.
+CIDA values computational thinking, helping learners to develop the skills to solve problems and design solutions that do so.
+These skills are valuable for learners who want to go on to study Computer Science at AS or A Level and beyond.
 The qualification will also provide a good grounding for other subject areas that require computational thinking and analytical skills.

 |Key Stage 5|